Rinaldo/fire-connect/README.md

 React bindings for Firebase and Firestore.

-Fire Connect aims to be a transparent, flexible set of higher order components to help separate Firebase-related concerns from the rest of your application.
+Fire Connect aims to be a transparent, flexible set of higher order components to help separate Firebase-related concerns from the rest of the application.
 It  uses the standard Firebase and Firestore syntax, removing the need to learn a new custom syntax and allowing users to follow along with Google's [documentation](https://firebase.google.com/docs/).

 ## Installation